deepestblue/sampradaya/README.md

 * Infra-baseline half-form stacks of other consonants
 * Post-forms of conjunct-ya and conjunct-repha

-Indic rearrangement state machine to move Post-glyph half-repha to after the glyph.
+Indic rearrangement state machine to move Post-glyph half-pre-repha to after the glyph.

 Indic rearrangement state machine to move E and ai to before the glyph.